anuprshetty/UserInefficiencyTracker/README.md

 1. Clone the repository to your local machine
 2. Install Python 3.x version on your local machine
 3. Run index.py file to generate user activity log in Logs folder.
-To know the structure of log, please see UserActivity.log file on root directory.
+To know the structure of log file, please see UserActivity.log file on root directory.
 4. Run efficient_user_finder.py to know inefficent and efficient users for the Payslip download workflow.
 **Sample output for the above log file UserActivity.log:**
 Inefficient Users:

 User: user_2